1 | Common garter snake |

 Range: northern USA, Ontario.

-Butler’s garter snake is one of the shorter species, with record female length of just 73.7cm.
+Butler’s garter snake is one of the shorter US species, with a female record length of just 73.7cm.
 Their other characteristics, however, are nearly impossible to separate from common garter snakes.
-The only hope is their pale side stripes.
-In common garter snakes, these are centred on the 2nd and 3rd rows of scales above their bellies, while in Butler’s garter snake, they’re centred on rows 3 and 4.
+The only hope for a layman is their pale side stripes.
+In common garter snakes, these are centred on the 2nd and 3rd rows of scales above their underside, while in Butler’s garter snake, they’re centred on rows 3 and 4.

-Nowadays, Butler’s garter snake gets 83% of its calories from earthworms, which aren’t native to the USA.
+Nowadays, Butler’s garter snake derives 83% of its calories from earthworms, which aren’t native to the USA.
 They likely ate slugs before they were introduced.